Aryeh Moskona: Biography

-Born in Bulgaria, Moskona emigrated to Israel with his family when he was a year old, where they lived in HaKfar HaYarok.
-In 1967, he began his service with the IDF as a military musician, where he began his music career.
-As a singer, Moskona performed music with the Dizengoff Command Band alongside Moti Giladi.
-After his release from the IDF, he and Margalit Ankori performed a Hebrew cover version of the Pink Floyd song Another Brick in the Wall as part of a children's show and into his later years, he continued to perform covers of rock and soul music.
-He also frequently performed on stage.
+Moskona was born in Bulgaria.
+His family moved to Israel when he was a year old, settling in HaKfar HaYarok.
+In 1967, he began his service with the IDF as a singer in the Northern Command Band.
+He performed with the Dizengoff Command Band alongside Moti Giladi.
+After his release from the IDF, he and Margalit Ankori performed a Hebrew cover version of the Pink Floyd song Another Brick in the Wall as part of a children's show.
+He continued to perform covers of rock and soul music in later years and frequently performed on stage.

 On screen, Moskona appeared in more than 30 films, such as Kazablan, Operation Thunderbolt, Charlie and a Half and he also gained notability for his roles in Jacob Goldwasser’s 1991 film Beyond the Sea and in Julie Shles’s 1997 film Pick a Card.
 His television roles include a recurring role in the 1971 television series Hedva and Shlomik and another in the 2007 television series Arab Labor.

 As a voice actor, Moskona voiced various characters in the plasticine animated show The Legends of King Solomon from 1992 to 1993.
 He also provided voice dubbings of characters into the Hebrew language.
 These include the voices of Mater in the Cars franchise, Colonel Hathi in The Jungle Book, Tito in Oliver & Company, Dandy Crow and Casey Junior in Dumbo and Duke Weaselton in Zootopia.

-Moskona has twice been a recipient of the Ophir Award.
+Moskona was a two-time recipient of the Ophir Award.
 In 1991, he won the Ophir Award for Best Leading Actor, then in 1997, he won the Ophir Award for Best Supporting Actor.